If your neighbour lets rubbish to build up on their land, or allows their garden to become overgrown, it could cause problems that affect you.

 What we can do

-We will investigate to see if the build up of waste, rubbish and vegetation is causing a statutory nuisance or is likely to cause a health risk.
+We will investigate to see if the waste, rubbish and vegetation is causing a statutory nuisance or is likely to cause a health risk.

 We can talk to the owner or occupier of the property and explain what action they need to take.
 We will try and resolve the issue informally, but can take a more formal approach if necessary.